Best Investing Strategies

 Sure, there are great financial advisors out there (I’m not hating), but a lot of people who sell investing products or work with money, just want your money.
 I’ve watched too many people get screwed to just stay silent.

 That’s one of the primary reasons I started this website because there’s just so much confusing and misleading information out there.
 Don’t fall for the scams or crappy investments.

-A vast majority of you if you are reading this post or the Millennial Money blog, you can invest for yourself.
+A vast majority of these you can invest for yourself.
 It’s not that hard and I will show you what I do below.

-4. If one of your friends recommend an investment that’s making them a ton of money, they are probably suckers too.
+- If one of your friends recommends an investment that’s making them a ton of money, they are probably suckers too.
 Most “investments” people sell might have worked one time, if at all, and simply can’t be recreated by you.
 If you see the “results not typical” on any marketing materials rip them up and run the other way!

 If you made it this far in the post, you can totally do this.
-A lot of readers ask what they should do if they have $1,000, $5,000, or $10,000 to invest and these ideas all apply.
-Some brokers like Vanguard have a $3,000 minimum for mutual funds, but no minimums for ETFs.
-So you can invest in a Total Stock Market ETF with as little as the price to buy one share.
+A lot of readers ask what they should do if they have $1,000, $5,000, or $10,000 to invest and these ideas all apply, BUT you should know, you DO NOT have to have a lot of money to start investing, you could start by investing your spare change with Acorns, or if you have an extra $100 to invest, you can start today!

 I’ve worked super hard for my money and don’t gamble it on investments I don’t understand.
 So many people, especially now that they know I have some money, try to sell me stupid investments.
 I don’t listen to pitches unless I solicit them.
 An investment has to be really compelling for me to go beyond my core investing strategy.
 A vast majority of my money has been made and still sits in the following investments.